adadima/python-analyze/README.md

 - Evaluation -- How will you evalute whether your algorithm/strategy covers all cases?
 It could well be we're unsure of this no matter what we do.

 ## Instructions
-- Fork this repo and work on a local copy.
-Make it a habit to push changes upstream to this repo as frequently as feasible.
+- Do not fork this repo.
+Work on a local copy.
+Make it a habit to push changes upstream to your repo as frequently as feasible.
 - Use `Python3.7+` for this work.
 - We workship the lords of reproducability of results.
 Use `conda` to create an environment and set up your repository.
 - Use a `.gitignore` file to ensure you are not adding junk files to the repo.